Rajput-Suraj/Rajput-Suraj/README.md

 - 🤔 &nbsp; Exploring new technologies and developing web app solutions.
 - 🎓 &nbsp; Studied Computer Science and Engineering from KLS Gogte Institute of Technology.
 - 💼 &nbsp; Working as a Full Stack Web Developer at Assystant Technologies Pvt Ltd.
-- 🌱 &nbsp; Learning more about React.js, and MERN Stack.
+- 🌱 &nbsp; Learning more about React.js.
 <h3> 🛠 &nbsp;Tech Stack</h3>

 - 🌐 &nbsp;